coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 (unless they have been summoned or have a limited duration, in which case they are treated like any other summoned creatures).
 Elementals, corporeal undead, and outsiders are likewise unaffected unless summoned.
-These creatures' spell-like or supernatural abilities, however, may be temporarily nullified by the field.
+These creatures’ spell-like or supernatural abilities, however, may be temporarily nullified by the field.

 *Dispel psionics* does not remove the field.
 Two or more *null psionics fields* sharing any of the same space have no effect on each other.
 Certain powers may be unaffected by *null psionics field* (see the individual power descriptions).
 Artifacts and deities are unaffected by mortal power such as this.
-Should a creature's space extend across the boundary of the area enclosed by the field, any part of the creature that lies outside the effect is unaffected by the field.
+Should a creature’s space extend across the boundary of the area enclosed by the field, any part of the creature that lies outside the effect is unaffected by the field.